gaimerI/gaimeri.github.io/b♭.md

 ### scope

-Use `scope` to define a scope for variables.
+Use `scope` to define a custom scope for variables.
 This does not loop; just makes variables defined there only exist inside it.

 ```
 (scope
   (define i 0)
-  (print i)
+  (print i) /* i only exists here */
 )

 (print i) /* Error: variable i not found */
 ```

+Normally, a variable defined in a function exists throughout it.
+With scope, you can even make variables that only exist on a single line.

 ----